 This isn’t a luxury property, but waking up to the sound of the sea, enjoying coffee on the balcony, soaking up the scenery and having all that Mazzaro Beach and Taormina town centre offers within easy reach, was priceless.

 I wouldn’t recommend this apartment for people with mobility issues and, if you do book it, try not to pack an extra large suitcase.
 The closest you can get to the apartment with a car is the top of main steps that lead down to Mazarro Beach, which is fairly far to carry heavy luggage.

 Families with babies and toddlers might need to be on high alert here due to there being a large number of breakable décor, including a glass dining table.

-But for myself, my husband and our 4-year-old son it was perfect being able to self-cater a few meals, have the beach mere steps away, and enjoy an Aperol on the balcony overlooking the moonlit bay once the little one was in bed at night.
+But for myself, my husband and our 4-year-old son it was perfect being able to self-cater a few meals, have the beach mere steps away, and enjoy an Aperol on the balcony overlooking the moonlit bay once the little one was in bed of an evening.